Scroll to navigation

 adjustments of the clock may be taken into account.
 Thus, the duration of the block

-might, but might not, be less or more than sleep_time - Clock::now() at the time of
+might be more or less than sleep_time - Clock::now() at the time of the call,

-the call, depending on the direction of the adjustment and whether it is honored by
+depending on the direction of the adjustment and whether it is honored by the

 Parameters